Swamp Think

 It's no Poseidon Adventure, but Herman Melville's verbose Moby-Dick; or, The Whale ((1851) –– Spouts off.) has to be acknowledged as the progenitor of all modern sea-faring yarns.
 It directly inspired John Huston's 1956 Moby Dick, much simplified in punctuation and plot, which I harpooned as 'Fudges the whale.'
 John Barrymore had starred as half an Ahab in a prehistoric 1930 Dick pic, one which fairly slandered the author's vision.
 I accused that minnow of 'Breach of contract.'

-While we're still adrift out here as the sun sinks, why not send up a flare for a couple of water-logged Jules Verne adaptations?
+While we're still adrift out here as the sun sinks in the briny, why not send up a flare for a couple of water-logged Jules Verne adaptations?

 20,000 Leagues Beneath the Sea (1954) –– Nemo or less.